Anello-Photonics/docs-A1/docs/vehicle_configuration.rst

 Odometer Input
 ~~~~~~~~~~~~~~~~~~~~~
-For extended GNSS-denied testing, it is recommended to send odometer input (including both speed and direction) to the ANELLO EVK or GNSS INS.
+For extended GNSS-denied testing, it is recommended to send odometer input (including both speed and direction) to the ANELLO EVK or Ground INS.
 This can be done by sending an `APODO message <https://docs-a1.readthedocs.io/en/latest/communication_messaging.html#apodo-message>`_ to the configuration port of the ANELLO unit.
 A few recommended odometer options are:

-1. If you have access to the vehicle CAN bus, you can read in the directional speed from the CAN bus to the computer used to connect to the EVK or GNSS INS.
+1. If you have access to the vehicle CAN bus, you can read in the directional speed from the CAN bus to the computer used to connect to the EVK or Ground INS.
 Then, construct and send the APODO message to the ANELLO unit.
 2. An external wheel speed sensor can be installed on the vehicle.
 ANELLO recommends the Pegasem WSS, though it is not robust enough to suit rough terrains.
 3. A radar odometer can be installed on the vehicle.
 ANELLO recommends the Pegasem GSS.

 Supported Vehicle Types
 ~~~~~~~~~~~~~~~~~~~~~~~~~~
-The ANELLO GNSS INS and EVK algorithm is currently designed for wheeled land vehicles.
+The ANELLO Ground INS and EVK algorithm is currently designed for wheeled land vehicles.
 Please contact ANELLO about support for other vehicle types.